bbozhev/xpslinux/docs/xps-13-9360-specs.md

 Note: I replaced the stock Killer wireless chip with an [Intel chip] instead.

+This has the QHD+ display at 3200x1800 resolution.

 ```
 $ sudo lshw -short
 H/W path       Device   Class          Description